teracyhq/dev/docs/getting_started.rst

       + macOS Sierra
       + Ubuntu 16.04
-      + Windows 10, Windows 8, Windows 7
+      + Windows 10, Windows 8, Windows 7 SP1 x64.
+We don't support Windows 32 bit.

       Other platforms are expected to work, but we haven't fully tested them yet.